Gautam0507/monkey-cpp/README.md

 ## Getting Started

+### Running the Compiler

-Download the release from the releases section and run the executable.
+Download the release from the releases section and run the executable or build the project using the instructions below.

 ### Prerequisites